grid5000/g5k-api/README.md

   Do not attempt to use the directory directly, as unit test play with the git.rename dir.

 * Get access to a OAR database

-** Get your hands on a copy of an active database
+  * Get your hands on a copy of an active database

         $ ssh oardb.reims.g5kadmin sudo cat /var/backups/all_db.sql.gz > all_db.sql.gz
-        $ gunzip all_db.sql
+        $ gunzip all_db.sqp
-        vagrant>SEED=oar.sql RAILS_ENV=development rake db:oar:seed
+        vagrant>SEED=all_db.sqp RAILS_ENV=development rake db:oar:seed

-** Or tunnel your way to a live database (as g5k-api only requires read-only access) This is particularly usefull if you want to develop on the UI (but with bad site information).
+  * Or tunnel your way to a live database (as g5k-api only requires read-only access) This is particularly usefull if you want to develop on the UI (but with bad site information).
 You should setup an SSH tunnel between your machine and one of the oardb servers of Grid'5000, so that you can access the current jobs:

         $ #first create a reverse port from the vagrant machine to
 		    $ #your own machine